 Whether you perform your own at-home facial, visiting a day spa or are learning about skin care techniques via professional training, perfecting the skin around the face has become a million-dollar industry.

-In any given spa, you can pick from a half-dozen or more facial treatments and the range of beauty treats on offer can sometimes seem a bit bewildering and confusing – how do you know what the best thing is to go for, for your skin type?
+In any given spa, you can pick from a half-dozen or more facial treatments and the range of beauty treatments on offer can sometimes seem a bit bewildering and confusing – how do you know what the best thing is to go for, for your skin type?
 As there are so many different options, you might actually start to wonder if a facial is worth it in the end.
 Explore the current thinking on this subject as you decide on your next beauty regimen.

 According to sites such as WebMD, a beta hydroxy facial is a smart choice to make for acne-prone skin.
 These facials are more akin to chemical peels because they include salicylic acid, an ingredient which you can actually find in common pain killing tablet, aspirin.
 This substance makes its way into your pores and controls acne, to a certain point.
 Keeping the skin clean with a mild soap or cleansing wash is needed on a twice daily basis to control bacteria levels on the skin and help with oil control.
 Remember, acne can also be aggravated by spray tans and other pore clogging products, so it is best to limit their use during a flare up.